Skip to content

 filter_condition = False

-for code_type, codelist in self.codelist.codelist.items():
+for code_type, codelist in self.codelist.resolved_codelist.items():

 codelist = [str(code) for code in codelist]